Shock Corridor (1963; Samuel Fuller)

 Johnny demands that his sexy, nest-craving girlfriend Cathy (Constance Towers) sell the ruse by pretending to be his sister, and by having him committed for “attempted incest.”
 It would seem that a brother-sister relationship is more in line with Johnny’s mindset, anyway, and there is a strong suggestion that Johnny’s obsession with gaining admittance to the asylum is a sort of subliminal self-diagnosis, an elaborate plot to forestall domestic bliss with Cathy.
 However, on his first night in the asylum, Johnny envisions Cathy undulating across his slumbering form, and awakes in terror as she whispers, “I have a right to find another.”
 The head doctor at the asylum diagnoses Johnny with “internal sexual conflict.”
 Do you think?

 In Shock Corridor, madness is something that people share, like patriotism or love-making or a flu virus, and one of the script’s most sublimely absurd story beats is the way that the fever of insanity unexpectedly breaks into flashes of clarity.
 Johnny works his way through a list of deranged witnesses to the murder, integrating into their madness and pouncing on their brief psychological cloud breaks for bits of evidence.
 The witnesses form a funhouse mirror room of perverted American dreams – the American GI-turned-Commie rat-turned Confederate general; an astrophysicist with the mind and moral center of a child; and the film’s most profoundly offensive character, a black man so damaged by racist invective that he imagines himself to be a white Klansman.

 That feeling of an airborne and unpredictable dementia also begins to seep into the consciousness of Shock Corridor – the soundtrack becomes increasingly jagged, and shots often don’t match each other.
 It’s as though the film itself were succumbing to madness.
-Real life is rendered in crisp and shadowy black-and-white, while color Super 8 becomes the film stock of nightmares.
+Life gets rendered in crisp and shadowy black-and-white, while color Super 8 becomes the film stock of nightmares.
 After nearly an hour of omnipresent – and by this point, clearly unreliable – non-diegetic narration, Johnny asks a fellow inmate, “Do you hear voices?”
 Inevitably, Shock Corridor becomes the collective madness of its audience.